Swordfish90/cool-retro-term/README.md

 ![Image](<http://i.imgur.com/4LpfLF8.png>)
 ![Image](<http://i.imgur.com/MMmM6Ht.png>)

-## Get cool-old-term
+## Get cool-retro-term
-You can either build cool-old-term yourself (see below) or walk the easy way and install one of these packages:
+You can either build cool-retro-term yourself (see below) or walk the easy way and install one of these packages:

-Users of Fedora and openSUSE can grab a package from [Open Build Service](http://software.opensuse.org/package/cool-old-term).
+Users of Fedora and openSUSE can grab a package from [Open Build Service](http://software.opensuse.org/package/cool-retro-term).

-Arch users can install this [package](https://aur.archlinux.org/packages/cool-old-term-git/) directly via the [AUR](https://aur.archlinux.org):
+Arch users can install this [package](https://aur.archlinux.org/packages/cool-retro-term-git/) directly via the [AUR](https://aur.archlinux.org):

-    yaourt -S aur/cool-old-term-git
+    yaourt -S aur/cool-retro-term-git

 ##Build instructions